-Both internal and external prostate massages are ancient massage therapies practiced abundantly in Asian countries for centuries already.
+Both internal and external prostate massages are ancient massage therapies practiced abundantly in Asian countries already for centuries.

 In Asia, male fertility and virility have always been considered of utmost importance, and apart from the testicles, penis, and urinary tract system, the prostate gland has been seen as a crucial element in both physical and psychological sexual health for men.